 There are a lot of senior dogs that need homes too!
-Senior dogs have so many benefits, they are usually already potty and obedience trained and requires less exercise.
+Senior dogs have so many benefits, they are usually already potty and obedience trained and require less exercise.

 Lucky for you we have a Puppy Proofing Checklist.

-Is adopting a dog better than buying a puppy?
-It doesn’t matter if you choose to buy a puppy from a breeder or adopt a puppy from a rescue, the first and important step is to find a reputable breeder or rescue.
-The keyword is reputable.
-I’ve heard several people recently comment that they wanted a puppy because they want to make sure it is good with their kids.
+It doesn’t matter if you choose to buy a puppy from a breeder or adopt a puppy from a rescue, the first and most important step is to find a reputable breeder or rescue.
+And NEVER buy a puppy from a pet store!

 Recommended Just for you: